icerpc/icerpc-csharp/src/IceRpc.Locator/README.md

-This package contains a locator intercetor for [IceRPC .NET](https://www.nuget.org/packages/IceRpc), that allows IceRPC applications to use an Ice location service.
+This package contains the locator interceptor for [IceRPC .NET](https://www.nuget.org/packages/IceRpc), that allows IceRPC applications to use an Ice location service.

 # Links